Tangerine-Community/Tangerine/docs/data-collector/deployment.md

 Locate the Tangerine app in the application drawer and click it.

 !!!
 Warning
-    Note that you must be online on the tablet to do the initial installation.
+    You must be online on the tablet to do the initial installation.

 The first step is to select the language for the user interface